James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 The next innovation was their cordless vacuums.
 One significant reason is the interchangeable tools we’ll look at in this article.

-Dyson cordless vacuums are the most popular, and one barometer is the sheer availability of aftermarket parts.
+Dyson cordless vacuums are the most popular, and one indicator of this popularity is the sheer availability of aftermarket parts.

-Aftermarket refers to non-branded components that fit various Dyson products.
+Aftermarket refers to non-branded components that are compatible with various Dyson products.

-The beauty of a Dyson cordless is the interchangeability, not just with a specific model but across the product line.
+The beauty of a Dyson cordless vacuum is its interchangeability, not just with a specific model, but across the entire product line.

 All Dyson V-series attachments are interchangeable (forward and backward compatible) except for the V6.
 And we’ll look at all the available options and terminology definitions.